News and Events

 Chemical weapons like anthrax, sarin, mustard and ricin often make headlines, but what about the threat of a terrorist attack unleashing cyanide?
 Some security experts believe the gas threat is real -- and this particular poison acts very fast, making it particularly challenging for first responders.

-CDD Invention, Sulfanegen, to be Developed by Vytacera Pharma, for Anti-Cyanide Therapy
+CDD Invention, Sulfanegen, Being Marketed for Anti-Cyanide Therapy

 Based on research conducted at the Center for Drug Design (CDD), Sulfanegen, a treatment for cyanide poisoning, will be developed and marketed.
 Sulfanegen could be administered by first responders in the case of a mass casualty emergency, or to victims of smoke inhalation from a house fire.